Wireless (TV series)

-Wireless is a 2020 American survival thriller series.
+Wireless is a 2020 American survival thriller television series.
 It stars Tye Sheridan, Lukas Gage, Francesca Reale, Mace Coronel, Sydney Park and Andie MacDowell.
 Steven Soderbergh serves as an executive producer.
 It premiered on September 13, 2020, on Quibi.

 Plot

 A self-obsessed college student becomes stranded in the Colorado mountains and has to rely on his quickly dying phone to survive.